 Muscle Of The Month: Iliotibial Band (ITB)

-The iliotibial band (ITB) or Iliotibial tract is a thick strip of connective tissue that runs down the outer thigh from the hip (the Ilium) to the knee (the Tibia).
-While not a muscle, the ITB attaches to and works with the Tensor Fascia Latae (TFL) muscle and the glutes.
+The iliotibial band (ITB) or iliotibial tract is a thick strip of connective tissue that runs down the outer thigh from the hip (the ilium) to the knee (the tibia).
+While not a muscle, the ITB attaches to and works in conjunction with the Tensor Fascia Latae (TFL) muscle and the gluteal muscles.

-Categorised as a deep fascia, the Iliotibial band is formed of dense connective tissue including collagen fibers, characterised by strength and toughness.
+Categorised as a deep fascia, the iliotibial band is formed of dense connective tissue, including collagen fibres, characterised by strength and toughness.

-While personal trainers and other qualified fitness professionals will have studied anatomy, for many people, the first time they hear of the iliotibial band is when they are diagnosed with ‘a tight IT’, ‘runners knee’ or ‘ITBS’ (Iliotibial band syndrome).
-This is a knee injury caused by overuse of the ITB, particularly common to runners, cyclists and those who repeatedly overdo squats in their training routine.
+While personal trainers and other qualified fitness professionals will have studied anatomy, for many people, the first time they hear of the iliotibial band is when they are diagnosed with ‘a tight IT’, ‘runner’s knee’ or ‘ITBS’ (iliotibial band syndrome).
+This is a knee injury caused by the overuse of the ITB, widespread among runners, cyclists, and those who repeatedly overdo squats in their training routine.

 Interested in becoming a personal trainer